Common Reading Nominations

 Examples of Nominated Books

-Based on nominations, several types of books have been proposed for the Common Reading.
+Based on nominations, several types of books have been proposed for the Common Reading over the years.
 Some examples include:

 • Cybersecurity and Cyberwar: What Everyone Needs to Know, by P.W.
 Singer and Allan Friedman